gautamdhameja/substrate-account-filter/readme.md

 ## Potential extension:

-* The addition and removal of account id's to the whitelist could also be done using other governance methods instead of root.
+* The addition and removal of account id's to the allow-list could also be done using other governance methods instead of root.
-* The logic can be reversed to maintain a blacklist of accounts which cannot send extrinsics to the runtime.
+* The logic can be reversed to maintain a deny-list of accounts which cannot send extrinsics to the runtime.

 ## Disclaimer